2023 Kaveri water dispute protests: Background

 The genesis of this conflict rests in two agreements in 1892 and 1924 between the Madras Presidency and Kingdom of Mysore.
 The 802 kilometres (498 mi) Cauvery river has a 44,000 km^{2} basin area in Tamil Nadu and 32,000 km^{2} basin area in Karnataka.
 The inflow from Karnataka is 425 TMC ft whereas that from Tamil Nadu is 252 TMCft.

 However the Karnataka state does not agree with the sharing of drinking water with the South Indian state, Tamil Nadu, which has been followed according to the British era agreement.
 The state also believes that the British agreement is a very old one and needs to be renewed because of the rainfall patterns.
 Karnataka desperately wanted to receive more water share from the River Cauvery and this would ultimately reduce the share of water to South Indian states such as Tamil Nadu, Puducherry and Kerala.
 Due to these arguments this has been the unsolved issue between the two states in the recent times.

 On the other hand, there have been numerous criticisms and controversies regarding Karnataka and Tamil Nadu in the past, as the state has failed to deliver an expected water level to Tamil Nadu in the previous years due to draught despite the court order which has advised the Karnataka government to supply the amount which is expected by Tamil Nadu.
-Whereas Tamil Nadu has often demanded its complete share without considering the facts of insufficient rains and draught situation in Karnataka.
+Whereas Tamil Nadu has often demanded its complete share without considering the facts of insufficient rains and drought situation in Karnataka.